tillwenke/museum_item_classification/README_modelling.md

 ## prep_nlp

 This notebook is used to train different models using GPT-3 text embeddings from textual data.
+It also provides the code to gain GPT-3 embedding vectors.
+Due to restrictions in OpenAI's free trial this has been an overnight-task (babbage/ curie embeddings).
+In December 2022 gaining the babbage and curie (models on it performed slightly better) embeddings once each ate up my 18$ free trial amount.

 ## pred_voter